Skip to main content

 What goes on outside term time?

 For everyone else, the main email lists still operate.
 Weekly schedules are still sent out for anyone without a coach or training group back home.
-Everyone is encouraged to keep running over the long breaks, especially over the summer to be fit for the start of the Michaelmas term.
+Everyone is encouraged to keep running over the long breaks, especially over the summer to be fit for the start of Michaelmas term.

 What kit do I need and how can I get hold of it?